-- Work with Rutgers/RCE to conduct a statewide summit of livestock producers. - Establish needs growth and potential of statewide livestock industry - Increase producer awareness of available USDA and other agency testing programs to diminish diseases such as Avian Flu. - Monitor and mitigate prohibitive environmental regulations. - Evaluate current staff and encourage the hiring of specialists in the livestock field. - Help to establish a statewide committee, like the AAA representing all aspects of livestock production and work with this group to identify key industry needs going forward.
-NJFB should continue to support this committee once it has been established - Support livestock and slaughter facilities that offer essential services for livestock producers including custom-cutting and processing for retail sale - Work with NJAES researchers and the statewide livestock committee to identify and support current and emergent education and marketing opportunities to enhance New Jersey's livestock industry - Generating public support and media publicity for the industry - Support the establishment of a branding program for New Jersey livestock products that includes a quality grading standard to uphold the integrity of the label.
-This program, intended as a new marketing tool for New Jersey livestock products, should be established in consultation with the newly formed statewide livestock committee.
+- Establish needs growth and potential of statewide livestock industry - Increase producer awareness of available USDA and other agency testing programs to diminish diseases such as Avian Flu. - Monitor and mitigate prohibitive environmental regulations. - Evaluate current staff and encourage the hiring of specialists in the livestock field. - Establish a statewide committee, like the AAA representing all aspects of livestock production and work with this group to identify key industry needs going forward.
+NJFB should continue to support this committee once it has been established - Support livestock and slaughter facilities that offer essential services for livestock producers including custom-cutting and processing for retail sale. - Work with County Vocational schools and County Colleges on training programs for butchers and meat cutters to ensure a well-trained workforce for the industry. - Work with NJAES researchers and the statewide livestock committee to identify and support current and emergent education and marketing opportunities to enhance New Jersey's livestock industry - Generating public support and media publicity for the industry - Support the establishment of a branding program for New Jersey livestock products that includes a quality grading standard to uphold the integrity of the label.
+This program, intended as a new marketing tool for New Jersey livestock products, should be established in consultation with the newly formed statewide livestock committee. - Work with the NJ Veterinary Medical Association, the State Veterinarian, and State Board of Agriculture, Rutgers NJAES, Rowan University, and livestock industry representatives on addressing the large animal Veterinarian shortage and possible solutions that close the gap in services and bring forward any necessary legislation to implement those solutions.